 The Lee Precision 300 AAC Blackout is a 3-die set and comes with very limited production.
 It is a high-quality die set at a very affordable price.

-The set includes a factory crimp die, a full-length sizing die, a universal shell holder, easily adjustable dead length bullet seating die, a powder dipper and an instruction manual.
+The set includes a factory crimp die, a full-length sizing die, a universal shell holder, an easily adjustable dead length bullet seating die, a powder dipper, and an instruction manual.

 The full-length sizing die ensures that, if done properly, it delivers the best accuracy, reliable chambering, as well as improved case life.

 Having the right shell holder for reloading is tantamount to having the right shoes for a particular occasion.